-Website security is any action taken to prevent website data from getting exposed to cybercriminals or to prevent websites from getting exploited.
+Website Virus Scanner: Website security is any action taken to prevent website data from getting exposed to cybercriminals or to prevent websites from getting exploited.
 Websites are prone to malware attacks as malware can very easily get into a system and lead to serious damage.
 Here damage refers to losing confidential business data, credit and debit card details, login names and passwords and other such sensitive details.

 Spreading of a Website Virus

 Upon gaining access to your web hosting account, the hacker gets all the access to install malicious scripts on your web server.
 This allows the hacker to redirect your traffic, spy on your traffic sources, change the content on your websites, and infect the computers of all of your site visitors.
 After uploading itself to the web server, the virus installs itself on websites that are contained on that server.
-Thus, website viruses are considered to be more widespread within shared hosting plans, as it is possible for thousands of webmasters to share a single web server.
+Thus, website viruses are considered to be more widespread within shared hosting plans, as thousands of webmasters can share a single web server.
 Websites can get infected with a virus even if the website owners do not have a virus on their personal computers.
 The virus is capable of spreading from one website to another website within the Web server itself and hence this indeed is one serious and urgent security issue that web hosting companies will have to deal with immediately.

 Impact of a Virus Attack on Your Website

 A virus living on your website can cause severe damage to the reputation of your online business, eventually resulting in a major loss of traffic.
-Internet surfers usually work under the protection of an antivirus software responsible for warning them when they are about to visit a virus infected website.
+Internet surfers usually work under the protection of antivirus software responsible for warning them when they are about to visit a virus-infected website.
 In such scenarios, most of your visitors will be warned not to enter your website.
 Even those who do not have antivirus software could be warned not to enter your website by search engines, which often catalog websites that are reported to be infected.
-However, a good number of Internet surfers fail to understand that the website owner is just as much of a victim as the website visitors, and instead they believe that the owner of that particular virus infected website is responsible for hosting a virus on their website.
+However, a good number of Internet surfers fail to understand that the website owner is just as much of a victim as the website visitors, and instead they believe that the owner of that particular virus-infected website is responsible for hosting a virus on their website.